 The connection between exercise and productivity is simple science.
 Exercise enhances your body and brain’s endurance, which raises your daily energy levels.
 When you exercise, even if it’s light stretches or warm-ups, your body (and brain) metabolism and blood flow increases for the rest of the day.

-All jokes aside, what’s most beautiful about this stage of young adult life is that you should be free to pursue what you want to do in life.
-Investing in yourself means spending the time and money on learning and experiences for personal growth.
+What’s most beautiful about this stage of young adult life is that you should be free to pursue what you want to do in life.
+Investing in yourself means spending time and money on learning and experience personal growth.

 When it comes to money, having the self-control to save and spend wisely is good, but never do so at the cost of your self-growth.
 In other words, learn to start saving, but don’t hesitate to invest on your opportunities for learning, upskilling, general world experience, and even just fun experiences!